-Note 14 - Stock Options
+Note 13 - Stock Options

 The Company has adopted a stock option plan (the Plan).
 Under the Plan, the Company may issue shares of the Company's common stock or grant options to acquire the Company's common stock from time to time to employees, directors, officers, consultants or advisors of the Company on the terms and conditions set forth in the Plan.
-No activity has occurred during the last two years and there are no common stock options outstanding as of September 30, 2022.
+No activity has occurred during the last two years and there are no common stock options outstanding as of September 30, 2024.

-Note 15 - Employee Stock Ownership Plan
+Note 14 - Employee Stock Ownership Plan

-The Company has adopted a noncontributory employee stock ownership plan (ESOP) covering all full-time employees who have met certain service requirements.
-It provides for discretionary contributions by the Company as determined annually by the Board of Directors, up to the maximum amount permitted under the Internal Revenue Code.
-The plan has received IRS approval under Section 401(A) and 501(A) of the Internal Revenue Code.
-Pension expense charged to operations for the years ended September 30, 2022 and 2021 was \$16,162 and \$16,162, respectively.
-All outstanding shares held by the ESOP are included in the calculation of earnings per share.
+The Company adopted a noncontributory employee stock ownership plan (ESOP) covering all full-time employees who have met certain service requirements.
+It provided for discretionary contributions by the Company as determined annually by the Board of Directors, up to the maximum amount permitted under the Internal Revenue Code.
+The ESOP has received IRS approval under Section 401(A) and 501(A) of the Internal Revenue Code.
+Pension expense charged to operations for the years ended September 30, 2024 and 2023 was \$16,162 and \$16,162, respectively.